Marwar: History

-Hieun Tsang described a kingdom in Rajasthan which he calls Ku-cha-lo (or Gurjara) largely because the whole of the marwar area of Rajasthan was more or less identified with the Gurjara, as early as the 6th or 7th century.
-The Gurjara Pratihara, established a kingdom in Marwar in the 6th century, with a capital at Mandore, 9 km from present-day Jodhpur.
+Hieun Tsang described a kingdom in Rajasthan which he calls Ku-cha-lo (or Gurjara) largely because the whole of the Marwar area of Rajasthan was more or less identified with the Gurjara, as early as the 6th or 7th century.
+The Gurjara Pratihara, established a kingdom in Marwar region in the 6th century, with a capital at Mandore, 9 km from present-day Jodhpur.
 The ruined city of Osian or Ossian, 65 km from Jodhpur, was an important religious centre of the Pratihara period.

 The royal Rathore family of Jodhpur are the descent from the famous Rashtrakuta dynasty.
-On the fall of the Rashtrakuta dynasty they migrated north to Kannauj in Uttar Pradesh.
+On the fall of the Rashtrakuta dynasty they migrated north to Kannauj.

-The Jodhpur state was founded in the 13th century by the Rathore clan of Rajputs.
 After the sacking of Kannauj by Muhammad of Ghor in 1194, and its capture by the Delhi Sultanate in the early 13th century, the Rathores fled west.
-The Rathore family chronicles relate that Siyaji, grandson of Jai Chandra, the last Gahadvala king of Kannauj, came to Marwar on a pilgrimage to Dwarka in Gujarat.
+The Rathore family chronicles relate that Rao Siha, grandson of Jai Chandra, the last Gahadvala king of Kannauj, came to Marwar on a pilgrimage to Dwarka in Gujarat.
 On halting at the town of Pali he and his followers settled there to protect the Brahmin community from the raids of marauding bands.
-The brahmans of Pali requested Siyaji to settle in Pali and become their King.
-Rao (king) Chunda, tenth in succession from Siyaji, finally wrested control of Mandore and much of Marwar from the Turks with help of the Partiharas.
+The brahmans of Pali requested Siha to settle in Pali and become their King.
+Rao (king) Chunda, tenth in succession from Siha, finally wrested control of Mandore and much of Marwar from the Turks with help of the Partiharas.
+The Jodhpur state was founded in the 13th century by the Rathore clan of Rajputs.
 The city of Jodhpur, capital of the Rathore state and now a district administrative centre, was founded in 1459 by Rao Chanda's successor Rao Jodha.

 In 1561 the kingdom was invaded by the Mughal Emperor Akbar.
 Parganas of Jaitaran and Merta were captured by Mughals.
 After a war for almost two decades and the death of Rao Chandrasen Rathore in 1581, Marwar was brought under direct Mughal administration and remained so till its administration was handed over to Raja Udai Singh in 1583.

 In 1679 CE, when Maharaja Jaswant Singh whom Emperor Aurangzeb had posted at Jamrud at the mouth of the Khyber Pass, died at that place, leaving no son to succeed him; his widowed Ranis (Queens) at Lahore gave birth to two sons.
 One died and the other survived to secure the throne of Marwar and to stir up the sentiments of his co-religionists against the Muslim Monarch.
 The family of the late Raja had left Jamrud without the permission of the emperor and killed an officer at Attock when the officer had asked them about their identity.
 This was a sufficient ground for incorporating Marwar in the Mughal Empire, or reducing it to a state of dependency under a capable ruler.
 So the Mughal Emperor Aurangzeb invaded Marwar in 1679.
 Durgadas Rathore led a rebellion against the Mughals which lasted for 31 years.
 After the death of Aurangzeb, Durgadas captured Jodhpur and evicted the Mughal garrison from Marwar.